'Jazz is just a reflection of life': The musical genius of Jerry Granelli

 Immediately upon meeting him, it's clear you're in the presence of a rare and radiant personality.
 He is charming, kind, philosophical — an intoxicating storyteller.
 And he can take complex musical knowledge and translate it into simple and poetic words unveiling the beauty of the notes and tempo to the rest of us.

 "Jazz is just a reflection of life….Life is improvised, life is uncertain.
 It's not solid.
 It's not permanent.
 The art I choose disappears after it's played, it goes off into the ether.
-I love that," says Granelli.
+I love that," said Granelli.

 Jerry Granelli is the sole surviving member of The Vince Guaraldi Trio, who created the celebrated songs for A Charlie Brown Christmas.
 This month marks the 55th anniversary of the TV program, who many say would not have become iconic without the trio's jazz music, in particular, Christmas Time is Here.